infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

 **Acceptance criteria**
 * Use a subscriber that will log a message for the chefs when someone opts-in for dinner

-### 3. Rebuilding the readmodel database
+### 3. Rebuilding the read model database
 When you store everything as an event, you can still produce the current state of properties you weren't interested in at first.
 So if you shape your events well, you can answer any question regarding the data.
-Even for past comitted data.
-This is different from convential databses, because you can only retrieve the current state.
+Even for past committed data.
+This is different from conventional databases, because you can only retrieve the current state.
 You can read more about the business value of an event log [here](https://eventstore.com/docs/event-sourcing-basics/business-value-of-the-event-log/index.html).

 For this assignment we'll be making a simple adjustment to our existing `ReservationReadModel`.
-We're intrested in the total costs of each stay.
+We're interested in the total costs of each stay.
 We can calculate this by taking the sum of `OfferPrice` in all the `LineItemCreated` events.
-We've already setup a `ReadModelRebuilder` application, which you can use to rebuild the redamodel for al previous made reservations.
+We've already setup a `ReadModelRebuilder` application, which you can use to rebuild the read model for all previous made reservations.

 **Acceptance criteria**
 * Extend the `ReservationReadModel` with a `TotalPrice` field